 What is drug use?

-Drug and alcohol abuse does not majorly disrupt a person’s life.
-This does not mean that substance abuse is okay.
-Besides the legal implications associated with it, drug and alcohol abuse causes real damage to the body, mind, and spirit.
+The use of illegal drugs and other substances, like alcohol and cigarette, may not majorly disrupt a person’s life, but this does not mean that substance use is okay.
+Besides the legal implications associated with it, the use and abuse of drugs and other substances can cause serious damage to the body, mind, and spirit.

 What Is drug addiction?